Charles Schwab (SCHW) Last Update 3/20/25

 Charles Schwab earns interest on client assets awaiting investment by placing those assets into money market instruments.
 Schwab's investments are funded by brokerage and banking clients, and Charles Schwab, in return, pays interest to the clients.
 The net amount is the net interest revenue for Schwab.

-In 2017, Charles Schwab earned about a 1.97% net interest yield on nearly $218 billion of client assets.
-In 2018, the company earned about 2.31% net interest yield on nearly $252 billion of client assets.
-That said, the yield decreased in 2020 to 1.63%, although the client assets increased to $375.7 billion.
+In 2020, Charles Schwab earned a yield of 1.63%, although the client assets increased to $375.7 billion.
 However, the Federal Reserve initiated the rate hike process in 2022, leading to a net interest yield of 1.8%.
-We expect the net interest yield to be around 2.15% over our forecast period.
+The metric rose to 2.15% in 2024.
+We expect the net interest yield to rise to around 2.4% over our forecast period.

 Asset management becoming increasingly valuable